BlockchainCommons/crypto-commons/Docs/crypto-request-test-vectors.md

 ![](https://github.com/BlockchainCommons/crypto-commons/blob/master/images/vectors/ffa11a8-Yinmn-Blue-Puff-Seed-UR.png)

 The above seed, Yinmn Blue, or `59f2293a5bce7d4de59e71b4207ac5d2`, is used for the following examples.
+See [the crypto-seed test vectors](https://github.com/BlockchainCommons/crypto-commons/blob/master/Docs/crypto-seed-test-vectors.md).

 `crypto-seeds` can be specifically requested by sending a `crypto-request` body that contains a typed 500 seed-digest for the seeds.
 This is the SHA256 of the seed, which can be calculated by programs such as `shasum`:
 ```